PennockTech/smtpdane/README.md

 By default, the `EHLO` command will supply a hostname of `smtpdane.invalid`;
 use the `-helo` flag to override that value.

+Use `-quiet` (or `-q`) to not emit any messages unless there's a failure.
+Use `-terse` to shorten the amount of output text.
+Use `-nagios` to use Nagios exit codes (and be `-terse` & `-nocolor`).

+The `-quiet` approach is suitable for cron jobs which should only emit when there's a problem.
+The `-nagios` approach is better for less ad-hoc monitoring.
+We're open to supporting other output formats for other monitoring systems.

 ### Examples

 ```sh